pickyourtrail_logo

 11. Lake Garda

-Looking for one of the top places to visit in Italy with family?
-Visit Lake Garda.
-Compared to Lake Como, it is more accessible.
-The southern shores are flat and ideal for cycling; the northern end turns dramatic with steep cliffs and clear waters.
-Gardaland sits on its shores, as do medieval castles, olive groves, and excellent Lugana wines.
+Looking for one of the best places to visit in Italy with family?
+Lake Garda is more accessible than Lake Como.
+The southern shores are flat and ideal for cycling; the northern end turns dramatic, with steep cliffs and clear water.
+Gardaland theme park sits on its shores, alongside medieval castles, olive groves, and Lugana wine country.

 • Best Time to Visit: May–September